-9. Contributes to the overall success of the School of Agriculture by performing other essential duties and responsibilities as assigned.
+10. Contributes to the overall success of the College of Agriculture by performing other essential duties and responsibilities as assigned.

-The Farm Operator is supervised by the Head, Agriculture and may assist in supervision of temporary workers on occasion.
+The Farm Operator is supervised by the Dean, College of Agriculture and may assist in supervision of temporary workers on occasion.

 OFFICE OF HUMAN RESOURCES

 REVISED JANUARY 2017

 JOB FAMILY 2

 Factor 1: Educational Requirements of the Job